-A. The DHCP protocol allows a host to contact a central server which maintains a list of IP addresses which may be assigned on one or more subnets.
-A DHCP client may request an address from this pool, and then use it on a temporary basis for communication on network.
+The DHCP protocol allows a host to contact a central server that maintains a list of IP addresses that may be assigned on one or more subnets.
+A DHCP client may request an address from this pool and then use it temporarily for communication on network.

-Under Linux you use command dhclient to obtain and managing dhcp tasks.
+Under Linux, you need to use dhclient command to obtain and managing dhcp tasks.
 In order to keep track of leases across system reboots and server restarts, dhclient keeps a list of leases it has been assigned in the dhclient.leases file.
 On startup, after reading the dhclient.conf file, dhclient reads the dhclient.leases file to refresh its memory about what leases it has been assigned.

 When a new lease is acquired, it is appended to the end of the dhclient.leases file.
 In order to prevent the file from becoming arbitrarily large, from time to time dhclient creates a new dhclient.leases file from its in-core lease database.
 The old version of the dhclient.leases file is retained under the name dhclient.leases~ until the next time dhclient rewrites the database.